IshaanAdarsh/Notes/Prolog/Prolog(Data Structures).md

-# Prolog Language: Syntax and Semantics:
+# Prolog Language(Syntax and Semantics):

 ## Prolog Terms:
+- Prolog terms naturally correspond to [trees](https://www.metalevel.at/prolog/optimization#tree).
+There is a [standard order](https://www.metalevel.at/prolog/sorting#order) on terms.

 ### Variable:
 - Starts with an uppercase letter or `_`
-- A single `_` denotes an anonymous variable
+- A single underscore denotes an *anonymous variable* and can be read as "any term"
 Examples: X, Y, `_#`, Prolog

 ### Atomic Terms: